Manchester Arena: Other

+In 1998, the game show Ice Warriors was filmed on the arena's ice rink.

-On 19 July 2011, (with a final dress rehearsal in front of an audience on 16 July 2011) the arena hosted the world premiere of Batman Live, a touring stage show, including theatrical, circus and stage-magic elements, that focuses on the DC Comics superhero Batman.
+On 19 July 2011, (with a final dress rehearsal in front of an audience on 16 July 2011) the arena hosted the world premiere of Batman Live, a touring stage show, including theatrical, circus and stage-magic elements, focused on the DC Comics superhero Batman.

-The arena also hosts the annual convention of Jehovah's Witnesses.
+The arena also hosted the annual convention of Jehovah's Witnesses.
 In 2014, this was held on 22–24 August.

 The arena also hosted Ant & Dec's Takeaway on Tour: Live on 15–16 August 2014.
 Over the two days, about more than 120,000 people attended both matinee and evening shows.

-The American league Monster Jam attended the venue for the first time in 2005 during the European Tour.
-They would not attend again for over ten years until 2019 when a second show took place.